george24601/notes/java/spring/aop.md

 @Session: every http req will create a new bean, alive usirng th ession

 Excepiton handling: @ControllerAdvice + @ExceptionHandler, and use MockMvc to simulate Http requests + ResponseStatusException

+Validation of fields with @NotNull, @Size, @Pattern, @Valid, @Validated, and custom validator